MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Utility/Measure-Command.md

 ## DESCRIPTION

 The `Measure-Command` cmdlet runs a script block or cmdlet internally, times the execution of the operation, and returns the execution time.

+> [!NOTE]
+> Script blocks run by `Measure-Command` run in the current scope, not a child scope.

 ## EXAMPLES

 ### Example 1: Measure a command

-This command measures the time it takes to run a `Get-EventLog` command that gets the events in the Windows PowerShell event log.
+This example measures the time it takes to run a `Get-EventLog` command that gets the events in the Windows PowerShell event log.

 ```powershell
 Measure-Command { Get-EventLog "windows powershell" }